-The note conversion transaction is subject to approval by the LTS shareholders and to other conditions, including the absence of any material adverse change.
+The transaction is subject to approval by the LTS shareholders and to other conditions, including the absence of any material adverse change.
 New Valley, several shareholders of LTS affiliated with New Valley and the other holder of the convertible notes have committed to vote their shares of common stock of LTS at its shareholder meeting in accordance with the vote of a majority of votes cast at the meeting excluding the shares held by such parties.
-At the closing, New Valley's note, representing approximately \$9,470 of principal and accrued interest, would be converted into approximately 8,610,000 shares of LTS common stock.
+At the closing, New Valley's note, representing approximately \$9,620 of principal and accrued interest, will be converted into approximately 8,745,000 shares of LTS common stock.
 New Valley currently intends to distribute to its stockholders shares of LTS common stock issued to New Valley pursuant to the conversion agreement.

-On July 20, 2004, LTS announced that it is currently re-examining its capital needs to support its liquidity and capital base for the near term.
+In July 2004, LTS announced that it is currently re-examining its capital needs to support its liquidity and capital base for the near term.
 LTS's 2004 annual shareholder meeting, where the debt conversion agreement was to have been presented for shareholder approval, has been delayed until LTS can determine its capital needs.
 Upon completion of this determination, LTS will proceed with its shareholder meeting and the debt conversion agreement as management deems appropriate.

-Other.
+OTHER.
 In October 1999, New Valley's Board of Directors authorized the repurchase of up to 2,000,000 common shares from time to time on the open market or in privately negotiated transactions depending on market conditions.
-As of June 30, 2004, New Valley had repurchased 1,185,615 shares for approximately \$4,695.
-At June 30, 2004, the Company owned 58.1% of New Valley's common shares.
+As of September 30, 2004, New Valley had repurchased 1,229,515 shares for approximately \$4,895.
+At September 30, 2004, the Company owned 58.2% of New Valley's common shares.